Our Insights

 Explore all of our Insights, Interviews, Commentary, and More

-Nature as National Asset: How the Middle East Is Turning Biodiversity Into Economic Opportunity
+Nature as National Asset: How the Middle East Is Turning Biodiversity into Economic Opportunity

 For decades, the Middle East’s biodiversity was overlooked—not because it lacked value, but because that value was not fully recognized.
 Today, countries across the region are reframing nature as a strategic national asset.